Peanut Butter Confetti Squares

 Instructions

-• Line an 8x8 baking pan with parchment paper.
+• Spray your pan with cooking spray or line an 8×8 baking pan with parchment paper.

 • In a medium pot on medium heat, whisk together the butterscotch chips, peanut butter and butter for 2 minutes until smooth.